Normal business operations of the University will be suspended in observation of regular holidays and other holidays as determined by the President.

-Staff members may accrue reimbursable Annual Leave up to a maximum of 240 hours.
-Once the 240 hours have been accumulated, the staff member may continue to accrue non-reimbursable Annual Leave which will be lost if not taken during the fiscal year of accumulation.
+Staff members may accrue reimbursable annual leave up to a maximum of 240 hours.
+Once the 240 hours have been accumulated, the staff member may continue to accrue non-reimbursable Annual Leave that will be lost if not taken during the fiscal year of accumulation.

 All full-time employees accrue one leave day (8 hours) for each month worked.